janez33/100DaysOfCode/log.md

 **Today's Progress**: Wow it's madness!
 Today I finished Face Detection/Pixelation Exercise from beginnerjavascript course from wesbos.
 It was very funny and it so cool to work with him when he is on camera :) I've also and finally get ESLint to work...
 Lol, now my Javascript will be 100% correct :D

 **Thoughts**: Končno en fun exercise z HTML Canvasom, ki te spomni na dneve, ko si treniral Logo.
 Dejansko je neverjento, kaj vse lahko narediš v browserju.

+### Day 71: April 11, 2022

+**Today's Progress**: Day 71: Sorry - long time no see👋Today I learned about Event Loop and finished exercise 66 from Wes Bos - Beginner Javascript course.
+I'm back on the road to become better developer and to work through tutorial HELL 🔥👨‍🚒🧯 https://youtu.be/8aGhZQkoFbQ

+**Thoughts**: Končno malo sveže snovi in da malo napredujem v smeri javascripta. Še dosti je za dokončati :)